- Religion and Philosophy»

 Before Christmas the shops are crowded, sometimes pleasantly so, sometimes with uncomfortable jostling.
 Many spend hundreds of pounds on each individual.
 Some can't afford anything.
 Will this make their Christmases any the worse or unhappy?

 Some try to outdo others in their spending.
 Some expect a certain quantity of presents.
 Some are grateful for just one.
-Let's think about the real meaning of this time of year, let's concentrate on the important aspects of the season of peace and goodwill to all men (and women of course!).
+Let's think about the real meaning of this time of year, let's concentrate on the important aspects of the season of peace and goodwill to all men and women.
 Whatever our religion, or perhaps we have none, we can all relate to kindness, friendship, the wonders of a crisp winter's day and the joy of family.

 So, thank you to Perspycacious for spurring me on and here we go!